vwaurich/OMVis/README.md

 ## Usage

 ### Visualization
-It is quite easy to use OMVIS to visualize a simulation present in a FMU or MAT-file.
+It is quite easy to use OMVis to visualize a simulation present in a FMU or MAT-file.

-1. Step: Run OMVIS by starting the executable.
+1. Step: Run OMVis by starting the executable.
 2. Step: Open a model file by using the "File Open" dialog.
 3. Step: Initialize the simulation.
 4. Step: (If possible) Specify the input mapping to keyboard or joystick.